learn-co-curriculum/python-p4-hateoas-and-marshmallow/README.md

 newsletters- HATEOAS specifies that we should limit what is shown in collections- but that this can be overridden for single-record views with additional schemas.
 For the time being, we're only going to write one.
 (It would be great practice to write the second on your own, though!)
+The statement `load_instance=True` is optional and indicates model instances should be deserialize.

 Next, we set up URLs for single records and for the full collection on each record.
 This will help users- especially of the application variety- navigate